-Haleakala National Park: Covering 33,265 Haleakala National Park is a true gem that offers some of the best hiking and wildlife viewing on Maui.
-Haleakala means “house of the sun” and following the local legends, the demigod Maui imprisoned the sun here in order to make the day longer.
-The most hiked trails lead to the Haleakala Crater where views of the volcano can be had these trails are the Sliding Sands and Halemau’u trails.
-This is one of the most popular places to hike to see a spectacular sunrise.
-Other popular trails include the Pipiwai Trail (4 miles roundtrip), Kuloa Point Trail (1/2 mile round trip), and Kahakai Trail (1/2 mile each way).
-The park is open 24 hours a day, 365 days a year except during extreme hazardous weather events.
+Haleakala National Park: Covering 33,265 acres, Haleakala National Park is a true gem that offers some of the best wildlife viewing and hiking on Maui.
+According to local legends, the demigod ‘Maui’ imprisoned the sun in order to make the day longer, bestowing upon the area the name Haleakala, which translates to “house of the sun.”
+The most hiked trails in the park lead to the Haleakala Crater, where visitors can take in impressive views of the famous Maui volcano.
+These trails, known as Sliding Sands and Halemau’u, lead to the volcano, from the top of which you can witness one of Maui’s breathtaking sunrises.
+Other popular hikes include the Pipiwai Trail (4 miles round trip), Kuloa Point Trail (1/2 mile round trip) and Kahakai Trail (1 mile round trip).
+Haleakala National Park is open 24 hours a day, 365 days a year, except during extreme hazardous weather events.

-‘Iao Valley State Park Monument: This is a quick and easy hike on a .6 mile paved path that goes out to the scenic viewpoint of Kuka’emoku.
-You can also take a short walk through a botanical garden that contains plants brought to this area by Hawaiian’s.
-There is a $5 fee for cars and the park is open up from 7 a.m. to 7 p.m.
+‘Iao Valley State Park Monument: This is a quick and easy hike on a .6 mile paved pedestrian path that extends to the scenic viewpoint of Kuka’emoku and the iconic Iao Needle.
+You can also take a short walk through the botanical gardens containing plants brought to this area by Hawaiians.
+There is a $1 fee for walk-ins and $5 fee for cars to enter the park, which is open from 7 a.m. – 7 p.m.
 HST.

-Twin Falls, North Shore: On the road to Hana (Mile Marker: #2.1 (Hana Hwy aka Hwy 360) this area is often frequented by visitors who only approach some of the first falls.
-If you take the time to go further you can experience some of the best swimming under water falls in the world.
-Be sure to bring water shoes or flip flops as it will require you to wade through some water.
+Twin Falls, North Shore: On the Road to Hana (Hana Hwy aka Hwy 360) at Mile Marker #2.1 are some waterfalls frequented by many Hana visitors; if you continue up the road further you can experience some of the best swimming under waterfalls in the world.
+We highly recommend bringing water shoes or at least flip flops, as it will require wading through some mildly rocky ocean floor.

-We hope you’ll enjoy Maui hiking during your stay in our Lahaina oceanfront condos.
+Enjoy Maui hiking and other activities during your stay in our Lahaina oceanfront condos.